2020’s Best Hotel Rewards Programs

 The best hotel rewards programs provide a wide range of free perks.
 Members receive special amenities such as free Wi-Fi, late check out and bar credits.
 But that’s just the beginning.
 Most importantly, the top hotel rewards programs let you quickly earn free nights, redeem them with ease, and go about your business without worrying about fine-print restrictions.

-Every major hotel chain has its own loyalty rewards program, you see, which anyone can join for free.
+Every major hotel chain has its own loyalty rewards program, which anyone can join for free.
 But these hotel rewards programs are not equally rewarding for everyone.
-They all have different rules, earning rates and point values, plus a variety of other perks.
+They all have different rules, earning rates and point values, plus a variety of other benefits.
 And much ultimately depends on where you travel, how often you stay in hotels, and how much you’re comfortable spending per night.

-So to help families, business travelers and explorers of all types save more time and money, WalletHub compared the 10 most popular hotel rewards programs using 21 key metrics, ranging from point values to booking blackout dates.
+So to help families, business travelers and explorers of all types save more time and money, WalletHub compared the 9 most popular hotel rewards programs using 21 key metrics, ranging from point values to blackout dates for booking free nights.
 And we did so for three different hotel budgets.

 - Wyndham Rewards